hideya/test-chatly-ai/README.md

      export $(xargs <.env)
      ```
      This is required once before the database configuration.
-     The server will automatically load the `.env` file.
+     The server will load the `.env` file automatically.

    - Then, configure the database:
      ```bash